alexhcole95/hackbright/Week 3/README.md

 ## Hackbright: Week 3

-This week consisted of indepth lessons of the shell.
+This week was full of information regarding Git and GitHub.

 ### Day 1:
 Git: Commits, Branches, and More